KPourgourides/UAVTrafficPy/README.md

 ### Do you have a question?

-If you have a question on how to install or run `UAVTraffPy`, or anything else related to the techniques used in the methods, please open an [issue](https://github.com/KPourgourides/UAVTraffPy/issues/new) and provide appropriate context that builds up to your question and then clearly state your question.
+If you have a question on how to install or run `UAVTrafficPy`, or anything else related to the techniques used in the methods, please open an [issue](https://github.com/KPourgourides/UAVTrafficPy/issues/new) and provide appropriate context that builds up to your question and then clearly state your question.

 >[!IMPORTANT]